 Introduce Your Pets Slowly

 Dogs, like cats, are predators in the wild, and most will naturally view a bird as prey that should be pursued and conquered.
 Even if your dog is timid with a less prominent prey drive than others, the instinct to hunt a bird will always be present.

 Start with a very slow pace when introducing your dog to your bird.
 Bring them into contact with each other several times, for only a few minutes, over the course of a couple of weeks.
 The goal is that they will eventually become comfortable together, and you can start increasing their time socializing.
 Definitely don't try to rush it, as haste could possibly lead to a stressful or traumatic experience, or potentially serious accidents.

 Choose a Neutral Area

-When you first introduce your dog to your bird, choose a neutral area that neither animal will consider to be their territory.
-For birds, this will be a room that their cage is not normally located, and preferably you choose a space where they spend little time.
-Getting the animals out of familiar surroundings will help to reduce the potential for aggressive behavior and make them more agreeable in general, which can be helpful in these sorts of situations.
+When you first introduce your dog to your bird, choose a neutral area that neither animal will consider its territory.
+For birds, this will be a room where their cage is not normally located, and preferably a space where they spend little time.
+Getting the animals out of familiar surroundings will help reduce the chances of aggressive behavior and make them more agreeable in general.

 Reward the Animals

 One thing that dogs and birds have in common is that they're both often pretty easy to distract and bribe with food.
 Offering them plenty of tasty treats can be a great way to reward each of them for good behavior during the introductory phase of their relationship.
 Be sure to have plenty of treats for each animal on hand before beginning your sessions with them.